 - Artist – If you have a design to be commissioned, then who will make it will have a great impact on the cost of the project.
 There are many stained glass artists.
 Some are more popular than others, and some have more commissioned works than others.
 What is important is you choose the artist you want given the budget you have.

-- Design – The intricacies of design also dictate the cost of the project.
+- Design – The intricacies of design also dictate the project’s total expense.
 The more intricate the design, the more time required to finish the project and the more expensive it will be.

 - Finish – The glass art can either be glazed, with plate glass or with safety glass to protect it from elements.
 Since the stained glass window is a work of art, there is a need to preserve it.
-Thus, the type of finish will also factor into the cost of the project.
+Thus, the type of finish will also factor into.

 - Materials – There are many types of materials used for a stained glass window.
 However, projects using beveled glass, colored sand-carved glass or painted glass are more expensive.